tatumio/wordpress-plugin/README.txt

 Changed author of the plugin

 = 2.0.27 =
-Added support for Testnet & detailed info about minted NFTs
+Added support for Testnet & detailed info about minted NFTs & more validation messages

 == Upgrade Notice ==